 As they drew near the gates, Stefan took the head from the bag and handed it to Geirald, whom he followed into the king's presence.

-By-and-by a whisper went round that a beautiful lady who lived in the castle would be present at the feast, with twenty-four lovely maidens as her attendants.
+By-and-by a whisper went around that a beautiful lady who lived in the castle would be present at the feast, with 24 lovely maidens as her attendants.
 The lady was the queen of her own country, but as her father and mother had died when she was a little girl, she had been left in the care of this king, who was her uncle, until she was old enough to rule by herself.

 Now when she heard how the two young men had slain the giant, her heart was filled with admiration of their courage.
-She declared that if a feast was held she would certainly be present.
+She declared that if a feast were held she would certainly be present.

 And so she was.
 When the feast was over, she asked the king, her guardian, if he would allow Geirald, the hero known to have defeated the robbers and slain the giant, to fight a tournament the next day with one of her pages.
 The king gladly gave his permission.
 He ordered the tournament lists to be made ready, never doubting that the great champion would be eager for such a chance of adding to their fame.
 Little did he guess that Geirald had done all he could to persuade Stefan to steal secretly out of the castle with him during the night: "For," said Geirald, "I don't believe they will set a page against me at all, but a well-proven knight, and how can I, so young and untried, stand up against him?"

-Stefan was much grieved when he heard these words, but he knew that it was useless attempting to persuade Geirald.
+Stefan was much grieved when he heard these words, but he knew that it was useless to persuade Geirald.
 Suddenly his face brightened.
-“Let us change clothes,” he said.
-“I will do the fighting, while you shall get the glory.
-Nobody will ever know.”
+"Let us change clothes," he said.
+"I will do the fighting, while you shall get the glory.
+Nobody will ever know."
 To this Geirald readily agreed.